GoInterject/GoInterject.github.io/bApps/bFinancials/Configure.md

 description: Step by step guide on setting up new and pre-packaged reports in the Interject for Financials App for Epicor.
 ---

-Interject Financials - Epicor offers a simple, step-by-step configuration tool to set up and test the monthly import schedule as well as the configuration of financial reports.
+Interject Financials - Epicor Enterprise offers a simple, step-by-step configuration tool to set up and test the monthly import schedule as well as the configuration of financial reports.

 #### Schedule Manager
 Set up and manage active Scheduler jobs